TaurusFire/Hands-on-Machine-Learning-Code-Notes/Chapter 3- Classification/Chapter 3 Notes.md

 **Precision/Recall Trade-off**

 ### The SGD Classifier
+The SGD Classifier is a strictly binary classifier.

 For each instance, it computes a score based on a decision function.
 If that score is greater than a threshold, it assigns the instance to the positive class; otherwise it assigns it to the negative class.
 Increasing this threshold can result in false positives becoming true negatives (increasing the precision) and true positives becoming false negatives (decreasing the recall).
 Vice versa for decreasing the threshold.